Rae Glacier in Kananaskis Country is one source of water for the Elbow River into Calgary, Alberta.

 Tomorrow's hike will venture through Larch Valley to Sentinel Pass above Moraine Lake and the Valley of the Ten Peaks near Lake Louise in Banff National Park, Alberta, Canada.
 Anyone who has enjoyed this hike will understand why the hike is such a special experience during the third week of September.

-Group hiking rules will be in the place and very early day day may help to find parking and partially avoid the throngs of people who make this an annual sojourn
+Group hiking rules will be in the place and a very early day start may help to find parking and partially avoid the throngs of people who make this an annual sojourn